Culture of Kerala: Folklore

 The folk arts of Kerala can be broadly classified under two heads: ritualistic and non-ritualistic.
 Ritualistic folk arts can be further divided into two: devotional and magical.

-Devotional folk arts are performed to propitiate a particular God or Goddess.
-Theyyam, thirayattam, poothamthira, kanyarkali, kummatti, etc., are some of them.
+Devotional folk arts, such as theyyam, thirayattam, poothamthira, kanyarkali, and kummatti, are performed to propitiate a particular God or Goddess.
 Forms like panappattu and thottampattu are composed in the form of songs.
 In kolkali, margamkali, daffumuttukkali, etc., the ritualistic element is not very strong.
 Magical folk arts seek to win general prosperity for a community or exorcise evil spirits or to beget children.
 Gandharvas and nagas are worshipped in order to win these favours.
 The magical folk arts include pambinthullal, pooppadathullal, kolamthullal, malayankettu, etc.